Income from economic activities obtained through permanent establishment

-Where PEs of entities non-resident entities (not individuals) transfer income abroad, they will be liable to 19% top-up taxation on the amounts transferred.
+When the EPs of non-resident entities (not natural persons) transfer income abroad, a complementary tax of 19% will be payable on the amounts transferred.

-The supplementary tax will be deposited using form 210 in the first twenty days of the months of April, July, October or January; the payment deadline is that immediately following the close of the natural quarter in which the income was transferred abroad..
+The complementary tax is entered using form 210, in the first twenty days of the months of April, July, October or January, depending on whether the date of transfer of the income abroad falls within the previous calendar quarter.

 PEs are subject to the same withholding regime as entities subject to Corporation Tax for the income they receive.